What is network monitoring?

 Why is network monitoring important?

-A high performance network is at the core of companies' IT, and not only that.
-Ensuring that the network infrastructure operates to the best of its capabilities, without bottlenecks, hiccups, or errors, is vital for the whole company.
-To offer its products or services, and for its employees to efficiently work on them, an efficient network is crucial.
+A high performance network is at the core of all companies’ IT.
+It consists of ensuring that the network infrastructure is operating to the best of its capabilities, without bottlenecks, hiccups, or errors.
+It is of vital importance for the whole company.
+To offer its products or services, and for its employees to work effectively, an efficient network is crucial.
 Regardless of the company’s industry, maintaining business operations necessitates a fully functioning network.
-A slow or unreliable network causes disruptions and the loss of image and customers.
+A slow or unreliable network causes disruptions and loss of millions in image and disgruntled customers.

 Network monitoring is there to prevent all this.
-Or, at the very least, to quickly act when issues arise.
-Without any monitoring system at work that can do network performance monitoring and monitor the network in general, it is impossible to identify potential problems in advance.
-The administrators are left to react to problems after they have already occurred, and even worse, without accurate monitoring it becomes a guesswork of where and why the issue occurred, with no guarantee of prevention.
+Or, at the very least, to quickly act when network issues arise.
+Without any monitoring system at work that can do network performance monitoring and in general monitor the network, it is impossible to identify potential problems in advance.
+Administrators are left to react after problems have occurred, lacking any way to identify them in time and to effectively know their causes.
+Even worse, without accurate monitoring it becomes guesswork as to where and why the issue occurred, with no guarantee of prevention.

 Host aggregation switch